Jintin/AutoFactory/PITCHME.md

 ### @Retention
 #### Life cycle of Annotation

-- SOURCE: not include in compiled class file
+- SOURCE
-- CLASS: store in .class but not available in runtime
+- CLASS
-- RUNTIME: available in runtime
+- RUNTIME

 ---
 ### @Target
 #### Define the type which can be annotated.

-- TYPE: Class, interface or enum
+- TYPE
-- FIELD: variable
+- FIELD
-- METHOD: function
+- METHOD
-- PARAMETER: function parameter
+- PARAMETER
-- CONSTRUCTOR: constructor
+- CONSTRUCTOR
-- LOCAL_VARIABLE: local variable
+- LOCAL_VARIABLE
-- ANNOTATION_TYPE: annotation
+- ANNOTATION_TYPE
-- PACKAGE: package
+- PACKAGE

 ---
 ### What Annotation Processing do